Lebensphilosophie: Irrationalism

-Vitalism

-Another criticism is that the principle of vitalism, which is upheld by the Lebensphilosophie, namely that there is a kind of life force behind life, contains circular reasoning.

 Relativism

 Other philosophers accuse the Lebensphilosophie of falling into a form of relativism.
 Because certain knowledge is no longer possible, due to the irrationalist nature of the Lebensphilosophie, it is impossible to provide any form of criticism of ideas, because one would then have to use reason anyway.
 The result is that all ideas and visions would then be of equal value.

-This stems from Wilhelm Dilthey's hermeneutics and historicism - which laid the basis of Lebensphilosophie - being already scrutinized for being of relativistic thought.
+This stems from Wilhelm Dilthey's hermeneutics and historicism – which laid the basis of Lebensphilosophie – being already scrutinized for being of relativistic thought.
 If ideas or institutions have to be assessed in the specific historical context in which they exist, it is always possible to shield these ideas from any form of criticism.
 Criticism of an idea is then interpreted as the failure to correctly understand the idea in its specific context.
 Every idea is correct, as long as it is understood within the specific historical context in question.